Soloists: Sarit Hadad, Sharif, Ravid Kahlani, Violet Salama, Muzi Raps, Rabbi David Menachem, Neta Elkayam, Neta Weiner and Muhammed Mugrabi # Conductor: Maestro Tom Cohen and The Jerusalem orchestra east & west and friends. On the Dj stand: RAMZY Al SpinozA.

 This year, we offer you a concentrated festival comprising, almost entirely, of original productions that will flood the imagination with additional, possible realities.
 A festival that curates reality through meticulously produced artworks, expands your mind and also tries, wherever possible, to influence that reality in return.
 During the three weeks of Mekudeshet 2018—and actually at any given moment—we try to go back to our roots, to the spring or the heart of the city, and to call on everyone who believes—no matter what—to come to Jerusalem, to come find what is sacred for them, to come in peace.Tongues of Fire

-One day, this is what every night in the Middle East will sound like # Soloists: Sarit Hadad, Sharif, Ravid Kahlani, Violet Salama and Neta Elkayam # Conductor: Maestro Tom Cohen and The Jerusalem orchestra east & west and friends
+# Soloists: Sarit Hadad, Sharif, Ravid Kahlani, Violet Salama, Muzi Raps, Rabbi David Menachem, Neta Elkayam, Neta Weiner and Muhammed Mugrabi # Conductor: Maestro Tom Cohen and The Jerusalem orchestra east & west and friends.
+On the Dj stand: RAMZY Al SpinozA.

 Eventually, everything will work out.
 Because both you and I believe that deep down we all want to amplify the good.
 And even if right now conflicts and differences rage, ultimately, we are drawn to the light, and share the best plot of divine earth around…